RxJava is a popular library for composing asynchronous and event

 based programs using observable sequences for the Java VM.
 RxGroovy

 is the Reactive Extensions for Groovy.
-This adaptor allows groovy.lang.Closure
+This adaptor allows groovy.lang.Closure functions to be used

 and RxJava will know how to invoke them.